w9dki/some_ruminations/README.md

 **************

-Dividing by 4096 x 4096 x 2 gives 12.8 ns per Gaussian random number for the gsl, Ziggurat code using dsfmt() and 18 ns per Gaussian random number with the SIMD Marsaglia polar varient.
+Dividing by 4096 x 4096 x 2 gives 12.8 ns per Gaussian random number for the gsl, Ziggurat code using dsfmt() and 18 ns per Gaussian random number with the SIMD Marsaglia polar variant.

 DLW/W9DKI